HacksPloiter/ResumeAssistant/README.md

-# AI Job Hunter
+# AI Resume Assistant

-**AI Job Hunter** is a Streamlit-based application that helps job seekers create tailored resumes and cover letters using generative AI.
+**AI Resume Assistant** is a Streamlit-based application that helps job seekers create tailored resumes and cover letters using generative AI.
 It evaluates resume-job fit, detects skill gaps, and offers professional suggestions—all in minutes.

 > Boost your application success with data-driven, personalized job materials powered by NLP and LLMs.